Gateway to Apshai

-Gateway to Apshai is an action-adventure game for the Commodore 64, ColecoVision and Atari 8-bit family, developed by The Connelley Group and published by Epyx as a prequel to Temple of Apshai.
+Gateway to Apshai is an action-adventure game for the Commodore 64, ColecoVision and Atari 8-bit computers.
+It was developed by The Connelley Group and published by Epyx in 1983 as a prequel to Temple of Apshai.
 It is a more action-oriented version of Temple of Apshai, with smoother and faster graphics, streamlined controls, fewer role-playing video game elements, and fewer room descriptions.

 In Gateway to Apshai the player assumes the role of an unnamed adventurer, who tries to survive a series of increasingly difficult dungeon levels filled with both treasure and monsters.
 Each level is played within a freely selectable dungeon.
 Level 8 of the dungeon perpetually repeats until the player runs out of lives, ending the game.

 Plot

 The player's character is summoned to the chambers of an old priest called Merlis, who informs him that he is the son of the greatest warrior of Apshai, and that it is written in the prophecy that only he can reclaim the fabled Temple of Apshai and rid the land of its monsters and curses.
 This game covers the Gateway to Apshai, which they have to clear in order to reach the Temple of Apshai.